lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 One version of everything in the codebase will slow down adoption of new shiny things.
 Which, of course, is a good thing.

-Sometimes though some upgrades have to happen really fast.
+Sometimes, however, certain upgrades have to happen really fast.
 The obvious example is security upgrades of external dependencies.

-In a polyrepo, you'd have to do the same things in every single project relying on a dependency.
+In a polyrepo, you'd have to do the same thing in every single project relying on a dependency.

 In a monorepo, you bump the version and you're good to go.